Fundraising Sprint

 -

-You are raising your first or second non-family & friends round - typically pre-seed or seed ($500K-$5M+)
+You are raising your first or second non-family & friends round - typically pre-seed, seed, or Series A ($500K-$25M+)

 You are looking to run a tight process and close your raise late summer/ fall